Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 ### Response 200 "Ok"

 The query was successful.
 The body is an object of type `{int:ResourceClass}`, where resource IDs are mapped to resources.
-Note that the selection of returned resources may be different depending on the class and client's authorization.
+Resources the user is not authorized to access are not included and therefore, the response may be different depending on the class and client's authorization.

 ### Response 500 "Internal Server Error"